TV5 Network coverage of the PBA: Music

 A remixed version of the "Kampihan na!" theme was used for the 2013–14 season.
 The remixed theme was used during the Philippine Cup, however a different background music was used for the Commissioner's and Governors' Cups.

 During the 2014–15 season, "Ito ang Liga" which was composed by Jungee Marcelo and Thyro Alfaro and interpreted by Ebe Dancel, Sam Concepcion and rapper Gloc-9 is used as the main theme of the league's 40th season.
 An instrumental version, as well as a different rendition of the song, is used as bed (background music) and on the opening billboard during the coverage.

 A new theme entitled "Liga ng mga Bida" performed by Abra and Aya of Project Pilipinas, was introduced for the 2015–16 season.
 It is used as the background and OBB music of the coverage.
 Generic background music was also used for the 2016 Commissioner's and Governors' Cup and also used during the 2016–17 Philippine Cup.

 For the 2017 Commissioner's Cup, a new theme was introduced entitled "We Are PBA" performed by Quest.
 It was used as the background music of both TV and radio coverage until the 2017-18 PBA Philippine Cup.

-"Ito ang Liga" was reinstated for the 2017-18 PBA Philippine Cup Finals, albeit with a marching band rendition and addition of the battlecry "Laro Mo 'To!"
-(Tagalog for This Is Your Game!).
+"Ito ang Liga" was reinstated for the 2017-18 PBA Philippine Cup Finals and was used until the 2022-23 PBA Commissioner's Cup, albeit being altered to fit the mottos of the following seasons:

-In the 2019 PBA Season, the theme song was based on the previous theme song (Finals) but instead of "Laro Mo 'To!" battlecry, the Tagalog battlecry "Laban kung laban!" was added.
-Shantidope was featured in the song, rapping after the Ito ang Liga chorus.
-(This battlecry is Tagalog for Fight in the Fight.)

-For the 2020 season, the "Ito Ang Liga" theme song remixed once again to reflect the season's theme "Tayo Ang Bida" which it was sung by Sam Concepcion and Gloc-9.
-This theme was also re-used for 2021 season with no major remixes or re-recordings.